anh-ht-9784/laravel-service-repository/README.md

-# Laravel Service Repository Package
+# Laravel Service Repository Generator

 A Laravel package for generating Services and Repositories with automatic dependency injection.